-A*DESK, Independent Institute of Criticism and Contemporary Art, is the initiative of a group of contemporary art professionals.
+A*DESK, International and Independent Institute of Criticism and Contemporary Art, is the initiative of a group of contemporary art professionals.
 The mission of A*DESK is to vindicate actively the value of creative thought and to generate debate around art and contemporary culture.

-A*DESK was founded, as a digital publication, in 2002 by Montse Badia and David G. Torres: as a platform for reflection, critical thought and debate about art and its manifestations.
+A*DESK was founded, as a digital publication, in 2002 by Montse Badia and David G. Torres: as an international platform for reflection, critical thought and debate about art and its manifestations.
 In this first stage, which also included Chus Martínez, the magazine, a-desk.org, focussed on reflecting upon criticism and the curating of art, in a very broad sense.
 For this they compiled a documentary archive, with a good number of articles written by professionals from within the sector specifically for A*DESK.
-In 2004, the critics and curators, David Armengol and Martí Manen, joined the team, replacing Chus Martínez, to re-launch in February the online publication, reorganising the bibliographical archive thematically and confronting it with a space for criticism.
+In 2004, the critics and curators, David Armengol and Martí Manen, joined the team, replacing Chus Martínez, to re-launch in February 2006 the online publication, reorganising the bibliographical archive thematically and confronting it with a space for criticism.

 Since September 2006 the thematic organisation of the texts has disappeared leaving the magazine open to a broader range of contents and opinions about contemporary art.
 At the same time, A*DESK began working with educational programmes, organising the first workshops in 2007.
 These workshops (in Barcelona, Recife, Belo Horizonte, Rosario, Lima, Madrid, Santiago de Compostela…) have made it possible to add new voices to A*DESK and to open up critical opinion to new generations in different contexts.